Grades and Transcripts

 CHANGING OF GRADES

-Once recorded on the academic record, a grade may be changed only at the request of the faculty member, by the Vice President of Academic Affairs as a result of a formal grievance process, or by the Office of the Registrar in order to correct a clerical error or update the transcript in the event that a course is repeated.
+Once recorded on the academic record, a grade may be changed only at the request of the faculty member, by the Vice President of Academic Affairs as a result of a formal grievance process, or by the Office of the Registrar in order to correct a clerical error.

 Grades are available to students online at the end of each grading period.